narenjo/extension-facebook/README.md

+>:warning:
+>For android please use a version of lime (git or striclty above 7.6.3) with updated Gradle and Gradle Android plugin.

 # extension-facebook
-Haxe OpenFL extension for Facebook, supports Facebook SDK for Android and iOS.
+Haxe OpenFL extension for Facebook, supports Facebook SDK for Android, iOS and HTML5.
 On other platforms uses Facebook REST API and logins using a Webview.

-###How to Install
+## How to Install

 To install this library, you can simply get the library from haxelib like this:
 ```bash